sophia-ramsey/azure-ai-projects-file-search/README.md

 * Select Quota, click the GlobalStandard dropdown and select the model and region you are using for this accelerator to see your available quota.
 Please note GPT-4o mini and text-embedding-ada-002 are used as default.
 * Request more quota or delete any unused model deployments as needed.

-#### Bringing Your Existing Project and Agent

-This feature is currently disabled due to required fixes on bicep/infra configuration to use existing resources instead of creating duplicate resources.

 ## Development

 #### Code